ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 # Introduction
 At Ordina, we have a beautiful office in the Ghelamco arena in Gent.
-The drawback of having an office in this stadium is, that on match days we need to clear the parking spaces 3 hours before a match.
+The drawback of having an office in this stadium is that whenever KAA Gent plays a game in the stadium we have to make sure that our parking lot is empty 3 hours before the game starts.
 If the parking lot isn't cleared in time, we risk fines up to 500 euros per car.
 Of course we do not want to spend our money on fines when instead we could be buying more pizzas.
-So we came up with the **ghelamco alert** solution to let us know when a game will be taking place so that the people working in the Ghelamco offices can be warned in time.
+So we came up with the **ghelamco alert** solution to let us know when a game will be taking place.
+That way the people working in the Ghelamco offices can be warned in time.

-The premise is pretty simple: we will run a Raspberry Pi device inside the office that is connected to an alarm-light.
+The idea for the project is pretty simple on paper.
+We will run a Raspberry PI device that is hooked up to an alert light.
-On matchdays the RPI will turn on the signal a couple hours before the game, warning our employees that they have to leave the parking in time.
-We also created a web application that controls our RPI so we can snooze alerts, create custom alerts, save custom events, ...
+The Raspberry PI will scan the website of KAA Gent so that it stays up to date on upcoming home games.
+Whenever a home game occurs, the RPI will start turning on the alert light on a preset schedule.
+This way our employees in the office will have a visual warning that a game will be taking place that day.
+Of course we want to make our solution as user friendly as possible.
+So we added a serverless backend in the AWS cloud combined with an angular application to see some basic output from the RPI device and to allow us to manipulate events on the RPI if we want to.
+This means that our web application allows us to add events, add alerts, snooze alerts.

 //TODO GIF Proof of working project
 <div style="text-align: center;">